hermangroup/docs/masternodes/dip3-upgrade.rst

 Click **Continue** when you are ready to continue.
 DMT will verify the collateral is in place and prepare to create the ProRegTx special transaction to register the masternode on the blockchain.
-This command must be sent from a Dash Core wallet holding a balance, since a standard transaction fee is involved.
-You can choose to send this from the DMT developer's remote RPC node (**automatic method**), or use your own Dash Core wallet to submit the transaction and specify the source of transaction fees (**manual method**).
+This command must be sent from a Historia Core wallet holding a balance, since a standard transaction fee is involved.
+You can choose to send this from the DMT developer's remote RPC node (**automatic method**), or use your own Historia Core wallet to submit the transaction and specify the source of transaction fees (**manual method**).
 Click **Continue** when you are ready.